 Landing your dream job is an exciting prospect.
 Once you gain the right combination of skills and training, it’s time to approach the right employer.

 Negotiating for the job of your dreams requires the right mindset.
 Think of yourself as a skilled expert, and companies are bidding for your specialized skillsets.
-The following eight tips work great in winning a favorable contract for your dream job.
+The following eight tips work great in winning a favourable contract for your dream job.

 Research the Job Market